aaAbdulkadir/DevOps/vagrant/setup.md

 vagrant ssh
 ```

+If vagrant asks for password, it is 'vagrant'.

 Now in a vm.
 The files in the working directory gets saved onto this vm.
 To find it,

 ```